gramineproject/gramine/Documentation/attestation.rst

 Third-Party Solutions
 ---------------------

-The three Graphene-native interfaces described above are quite limited in their functionality.
+The three Gramine-native interfaces described above are quite limited in their functionality.
 For example, RA-TLS currently creates only self-signed X.509 certificates that may not fit well in traditional Public Key Infrastructure (PKI) flows.
 As another example, our Secret Provisioning service is only a